buruzaemon/natto/README.md

 ## Installation on Windows
 However, if you are using a CRuby on Windows, then you will first need to install the [RubyInstaller Development Kit (DevKit)](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit), which is a MSYS/MinGW based toolkit than enables your Windows Ruby installation to build many of the native C/C++ extensions available, including <tt>ffi</tt>.

-1. Download the latest releases ifor RubyInstaller for Windows platforms and the corresponding DevKit from the [RubyInstaller for Windows downloads page](http://rubyinstaller.org/downloads/).
+1. Download the latest release for RubyInstaller for Windows platforms and the corresponding DevKit from the [RubyInstaller for Windows downloads page](http://rubyinstaller.org/downloads/).
 2. After installing RubyInstaller for Windows, double-click on the DevKit-tdm installer <tt>.exe</tt>, and expand the contents to an appropriate location, for example <tt>C:\devkit</tt>.
 3. Open a command window under <tt>C:\devkit</tt>, and execute: <tt>ruby dk.rb init</tt>.
 This will locate all known ruby installations, and add them to <tt>C:\devkit\config.yml</tt>.
 4. Next, execute: <tt>ruby dk.rb install</tt>, which will add the DevKit to all of the installed rubies listed in your <tt>C:\devkit\config.yml</tt>.